astate-web-dev/Making-a-Frontend-Part-1/README.md

 ## HTML

-Now you can create your four HTML files.
+Now you can create your HTML files.
 Add each of them to the `public/` directory.
 Remember to use fully compliant HTML markup.
 Use the `html:5` emmet completion in VS code.

 ### `index.html`